By Yuki Kawakami

 My parents met in Osaka when Mum was in her final year of school and Dad was a university student.
 Mum was an occasional backup singer on TV and graduated with a degree in nihongo (Japanese), while Dad worked as a sales representative for a kimono dress and fabric company.

 My parents embraced the opportunity to pursue their dream of living abroad.
 Sydney was at the top of their list.
-Every year since I’d been born, my parents had used their ten days of annual leave to visit Sydney over the new year period.
+Every year since I was born, my parents had used their ten days of annual leave over the new year period to visit Sydney.
 Dad has an infinite love of the ocean.
 His father managed a port in south Osaka, and Dad was an avid surfer in his youth, chasing waves along the Wakayama and Shikoku coasts, going on surfing trips with his mates and dropping into quaint towns.
 Mum’s brother had recommended Sydney as a destination, knowing how much my parents appreciated beaches and nature.
 On their first visit, they fell in love with the laidback lifestyle.
 It seemed an ideal place to get away and recalibrate.
 Serendipitously, Dad was offered a job by a family friend who exported Australian opals to Japan.
 Dad was asked to help expand the business, and he enthusiastically agreed.

 I only spoke Japanese at home and Mum attempted to teach me nihongo with second-hand textbooks her friends gave us when we visited Japan.
 But I was adamant about improving my English, so nihongo classes were replaced by English tutoring.
 This meant my Japanese reading and writing skills stalled at a primary school level.